 The Florida horse conch is the largest snail in U.S. waters.

-©Heather Dine – Florida Keys NMS, Public domain, via Wikimedia Commons – Original / License
+©Heather Dine – Florida Keys NMS / Public Domain – Original / License

-The Florida horse conch is a sea snail that has a shell length of up to two feet.
-It is commonly found along the Atlantic Coast of the U.S. and is the largest snail that can be found in U.S. waters.
-It prefers to live in the sand and mud flats of the relatively shallow water along the coast.
+The Florida horse conch is a sea snail that has a shell length of up to 2 feet.
+It is commonly found along the Atlantic Coast of the U.S. from North Carolina to Florida and into the Gulf of Mexico.
+It is the largest snail that can be found in U.S. waters.
+This snail prefers to live in the sand and mud flats of relatively shallow coastal waters.
 The Florida horse conch eats other snails and also hermit crabs.
-Its shell usually has many whorls on its surface and is a distinctive orange color that fades as the snail gets older.
+Its whorled, spindle-shaped shell is white or salmon-colored.
+The snail’s body is a distinctive orange color that fades as the snail gets older.

 #1: Australian Trumpet

-The Australian trumpet can weigh as much as 40 pounds.
+The Australian trumpet can weigh up to 40 pounds.

-Easily coming in at number one is the Australian Trumpet.
+Easily coming in at number one is the Australian trumpet (Syrinx aruanus).
 It is a huge sea snail that is found in the waters around its native Northern Australia, as well as Eastern Indonesia and Papua New Guinea.
-These giants can grow to around three feet and can weigh as much as 40 pounds.
-This massive size makes the Australian Trumpet the largest snail in the world.
-They are often hunted for both food and for their impressive shells, which are unique and highly collectible.
-Their shells are pale apricot or yellow color, and have a distinctive shape that is narrower at one end.
+These giants can grow to nearly 3 feet and can weigh up to 40 pounds.
+So, the Australian Trumpet is undeniably the largest snail in the world.
+They are often hunted for both food and for their impressive shells, which are not only unique, but also highly collectible.
+Their shells are pale apricot or yellow and have a distinctive shape that is narrower at one end.